Stuck In A Rut? Sometimes Joy Takes A Little Practice

 "Then my mind was able to spread out and take up the space that it needs to take to feel OK," she says.
 And once her mind released, her body followed.
 "When you take off the corset, your whole body goes, 'Oh, oh!
 That's much better.' "

-1) Share some appreciation: Psychologist Belinda Campos at the University of California, Irvine, recommends this simple practice.
+1) Share some appreciation: Campos recommends this simple practice.
 Get together with some friends and write out on cards three things that you're grateful for in the other person.
 Then share the cards with each other.

-2) Take an awe walk: Take a 5-minute walk outside each day, where you intentionally shift your thoughts outward.
-Turn off your cell phone, or even better don't bring it with you.
-"Focus your attention on small details of the world around you," suggests psychologist Piercarlo Valdesolo at Claremont McKenna College.
+2) Take an awe walk: Take a five-minute walk outside each day where you intentionally shift your thoughts outward.
+Turn off your cellphone or even better don't bring it with you.
+"Focus your attention on small details of the world around you," psychologist Piercarlo Valdesolo at Claremont McKenna College suggests.
 Look for things that are unexpected, hard to explain and delightful.

-For example, take a moment and find a crack in the sidewalk, where a weed is poking out," says psychologist Lisa Feldman Barrett.
+For example, take a moment and find a crack in the sidewalk, where a weed is poking out, Barrett says.
 And let yourself feel awe at the power of nature.
 "Practice that feeling over and over again," she says.
-"Practice feeling awe at colorful clouds, an intricate pattern on a flower, or the sight of a full moon."
+"Practice feeling awe at colorful clouds, an intricate pattern on a flower or the sight of a full moon."